Easy Whole Grain Sourdough Bread

 These are the ingredients for the basic recipe:

-- Whole wheat flour: I prefer organic whole wheat flour and usually grind my own flour
+- Whole wheat flour: I prefer organic whole wheat flour and usually mill my own flour

-- Sourdough starter: If you don’t already have one, you can check out this super easy way to make a sourdough starter
+- Sourdough starter: If you don’t already have one, you can easily make a no discard sourdough starter

 - Salt: Simple sea salt is what I use all the time